Boosting Health, Crushing Diseases: All of Us United in the USA!

 A woman’s body goes through various hormonal shifts during different stages of life, like menstruation, pregnancy, and menopause.
 These changes can influence how the body manages blood sugar, making it essential to keep a close watch and adjust medications or insulin as needed during these times.

-Some women may develop a temporary condition during pregnancy that requires careful attention to keep both mom and baby healthy.
-This condition can also raise the likelihood of developing long-term blood sugar issues later on.
+Some individuals may experience a temporary condition while expecting that requires careful management to support both parent and baby.
+This situation can also increase the chances of facing long-term metabolic concerns later on.

 Diagnosis and Screening